• +91 7821055537, +91 9982201414

 Backend Infrastructure

-Robust backend systems handle user data, combination logic, analytics, and monetization infrastructure supporting your game’s operations and scalability.
-Backend technologies considerations include:
+Robust backend systems efficiently manage user data, combination logic, analytics, and monetization infrastructure, all working together to support your game’s smooth operations and growth.
+When considering backend technologies, it’s helpful to think about:

 • Database Systems: PostgreSQL or MongoDB for storing user progress, discovered combinations, and game state